frans-fuerst/pymindwave/README.md

 # pymindwave
-read and plot data from a NeuroSky MindWave Headset.
+Read and plot data from a NeuroSky MindWave Headset.

+This repository contains three components:

+* a Python3 module `mindwave` which communicates with a MindWave headset
+* a CLI script which reads data from the above module and publishes them using **ZMQ**
+* a **PyQt4**-UI which plots available data using **Qwt5**

+There are projects like this already but the best way to get to know a gadget is to program it on your own (and the other projects didn't work for me or where poorly written)

 Description